818ajian/doc/notebook/1-GIS/Ezone.rst

     extent                   Dataset {4}

-Invoquing an earth zone requires to specify the tile prefix with the same naming convention as with SRTM files.
-For example let consider the earth zone from -2 to -1 in longitude west and from 48 to 49 in latitude North this corresponds to the ``N48W002`` tile, so the ezone ``z`` is invoqued as :
+Invoking an earth zone requires to specify the tile prefix with the same naming convention as with SRTM files.
+For example let consider the earth zone from -2 to -1 in west longitude and from 48 to 49 in North latitude this corresponds to the ``N48W002`` tile, so the ezone ``z`` is invoked as :

 .. code:: python

-    z = ez.Ezone('N48W002')
+    >>> z = ez.Ezone('N48W002')

 In this initial phase no data is loaded yet, to load all the data gathered for this ``Ezone`` in an existing HDF5 file let invoque the